hahuang65/changeling/README.md

 => Post

 log.oid # the ID of the object that the Logling is tracking.
 # Note: integer type IDs will be integers.
-Non-integer types (such as Mongo's IDs) will be represented as a string
+Non-integer types (such as Mongo's IDs) will be represented as a string.
 => 1

 log.before # what the before state of the object was.